TCCON/tccon-qc-plots/docs/source/pages/configuration.rst

 .. note::
    This does not guarantee the final page size will be 20 x 10 cm.
 Excess whitespace is trimmed from the plots and the final page size depends on the ``--size`` command line argument.

+If a plot has an auxiliary plot added, it may have additional required or optional keys beyond those described in this section (or the plot-specific sections below).
+See :ref:`AuxPlots` for information on which keys are added by which auxiliary plots.

 flag-analysis
 ~~~~~~~~~~~~~